pokt-network/pocket/shared/modules/doc/README.md

 ## Definitions

-### Module common interface
+### Shared module interface

-A module common interface is an interface that defines the methods that we modelled as common to multiple modules.
+A shared module interface is an interface that defines the methods that we modelled as common to multiple modules.
 For example: the ability to start/stop a module is pretty common and for that we defined the `InterruptableModule` interface.
 There are some interfaces that are common to multiple modules and we followed the [Interface segregation principle](https://en.wikipedia.org/wiki/Interface_segregation_principle) and also [Rob Pike's Go Proverb](https://youtu.be/PAAkCSZUG1c?t=317):

 > The bigger the interface, the weaker the abstraction.